www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-deploy-tests.md

         * [ ] Create flag as an alternative to --command, that bootstraps network worker repos and represents a remote server initialization.
           See `Remote Initialization Draft`.
             * [x] Move boostrap step into `worker.bootstrap.remote.at`
-            * [x] Make this work with Raspberry Pi. -> `net.splitcells.network.worker.bootstrap.remote.at network-worker@raspberrypi-v2.local`
+            * [ ] Make this work with Raspberry Pi.
                 * [x] Expand storage of Raspberry Pi via USB drive and use it for a new user's home.
                 * [x] Clean storage of existing storage drive and check it via `df -h`.
                     * [x] `rm -rf Documents/projects/`
+                * [ ] Fix and document slow podman speed because of overlay on: https://github.com/containers/podman/discussions/21111
             * [x] Use this command, in order to set up and update live server repos.
+            * [ ] Delete unused containers: `podman system prune --all --yes`
             * [ ] Deploy command as systemd one time task, where one does not wait on command exit.
               See `Old deploy.build.at` as a template, that was used in the past.
               Alternatively consider using `systemd-run --user [command]`, which may be easier to use, as the `Old deploy.build.at` template.